Keto Naan

 - In a microwave safe bowl or in a small saucepan, heat up your mozzarella cheese and milk until melted.
 Whisk together to combine.

 - Transfer the cheese mixture into a large mixing bowl.
-Let sit for 2 minutes to cool slightly.
+Let it sit for 2 minutes to cool slightly but still remain warm.
 Add your almond flour, eggs, and baking powder.
-Mix very well, until combined and a ball of dough remains.
+Mix very well, until combined, and a ball of dough remains.

 - Using your hands, form the dough into a ball.
 Divide the dough into 8 pieces.
 Roughly flatten out into off shaped circles.
 Place on the lined tray.